artdesignbySF/NoderunnersMiningPoolFlyer/README.md

 The stratum user is filled with the bitcoin address you want the rewards to be sent to.
 Additionally you can add a dedicated worker name by adding a "." after your bitcoin address followed by the worker name.

 Save the settings and restart your Bitaxe.

+Flyer made by the amazing Mr Crown, a true Ungovernable Misfit, Noderunner and Meshtadelian.